SkeldJS/Hindenburg/pages/Plugins/guides/how-to-display-floating-text.md

 }
 ```

-Now, inside that method, we can simply call Hindenburg's handy {@link BaseRoom.createFakePlayer} method:
+Now, inside that method, we can simply call Waterway's handy {@link BaseRoom.createFakePlayer} method:
 ```ts
 if (this.textPlayer)
     return;